CarmenK2/Cinema-vs-Streaming/README.md

 Cinemas Map
 ![Cinemas Map](Images/ReadMe/CinemaMap.png)

-The cinemas Map is an interactive map where the user can take a look at cinema locations all over Australia that are currently open.
-Utilising the legend on the top hand right corner the user can also have a look at cinema locations that have been closed over time.
-The user can have all open and closed cinemas showing or choose to display one or the other.
-The counter indicates that a total of 296 are currently open, where as a total of 592 cinemas have been closed over time.
+The cinemas Map is an interactive map where the user can take a look at cinema locations all over Australia that are currently open or have been closed down.